 Foreign Pensions and Social Security: Retirement Expat Tax Advice

 When US taxpayers move abroad, they generally do not consider the effects the move has on their social security benefits that are paid out upon retirement.
 This is usually because individuals do not understand how social security benefits are calculated and paid out in the first place.
 Social security is something most individuals just know they pay into and the contribution is reported on the W-2.
-This article will delve a little deeper into foreign pensions and Social Security benefits calculations, and provide expat tax advice on how to avoid reducing your benefits.
+This article will dig a little deeper into foreign pensions and Social Security benefits calculations, and provide expat tax advice on how to avoid reducing your benefits.

 How are Social Security Benefits Calculated?